Green's boundary relation model in a Krein space: Isometric relations between Krein spaces

-Note that Proposition \ref{proposition42} (ii) is a generalization of \cite[Lemma 1.8.1]{BHS} because here we deal with arbitrary Krein spaces $X$ and $Y$ and we deal with a linear isometric relation $V$ with $\overline{\ran}\, V=Y$ instead of a surjective operator.
-Recall, a similar research for unitary relations has been done in \cite[Corollary 4.2]{DHMS1}.
+Note that Proposition \ref{proposition42} (ii) is a generalization of \cite[Lemma 1.8.1]{BHS} because here we deal with arbitrary Krein spaces $X$ and $Y$ and we deal with a linear isometric relation $V$ with $\overline{\ran}\, V=Y$ rather than with a surjective operator $V$.

 Note also that in order to claim continuity of the operator $V$ when $X$ and $Y$ are Krein spaces, we had to assume $\overline{\ran}\, V=Y$ and $\dom\, V$ is closed, in Proposition \ref{proposition42} (ii).
-A more general statement holds when $X$ and $Y$ are Pontryagin spaces, see \cite[Lemma 2.1]{B3}.
+A more general statement holds when $X$ and $Y$ are Pontryagin spaces; see \cite[Lemma 2.1]{B3}.